AlbertNjaneKimani/Yolo/explanation.md

  I tested the application by running command: sudo docker-compose up: this command built images, started the containers and attached them to bridge network.
- I accessed the application via http://localhost:3000
+ I accessed the application via http://localhost:3000 i pushed the image to docker hub using command: docker-compose push